A fan’s guide – the club from early doors to today

 Before 2015-16, a now injury-hit Brittain bowed out from County after seven seasons and some 250 first-team appearances, taking up a post as player-manager at Brora Rangers.

-Taking the limelight has been prolific Northern Ireland international Liam Boyce, though it was fellow striker Michael Gardyne who scored the vital goal that beat Inverness Caledonian 2-1 in the League Cup to set up a semi-final with Celtic.
+Taking the limelight was prolific Northern Ireland international Liam Boyce, though it was fellow striker Michael Gardyne who scored the vital goal that beat Inverness Caledonian 2-1 in the League Cup to set up a semi-final with Celtic.
 The ticket-free provision of 20 supporters’ buses to Hampden and free entry for accompanied under-16s to the match underline the community spirit of this friendliest of Premiership clubs.

 The fans were further rewarded with 3-1 victory to set up another visit to Hampden for the final with Hibernian.
 After Hibs had pegged the score at 1-1, a last-minute goal by Alex Schalk brought the first major silverware to Dingwall in front of nearly 40,000 spectators.